4 Reasons Why You Must Subtitle Your Virtual Events

 For instance, you can tell from your RSVP list that people from various parts of Canada are interested in attending your event.
 Since French is one of Canada’s official languages, many people will likely be native French speakers.
 If your entire event is in English, the language barrier might discourage them or prevent them from participating in the event actively.
 Employing language services for your virtual event will help you provide them with a good experience.

 Remote conference interpretation is a good option for virtual webinars and discussions where content cannot be prepared beforehand.
 In the case of virtual conferences and presentations, speakers have their content ready ahead.
 Adding subtitles to prepared content or pre-recorded content will help you in various ways.
 Let’s find out.

-As cliché as this sounds, language barriers can affect the level of participation from your viewers and in some cases, the effectiveness of your speakers.
+As cliché as this sounds, language barriers can affect the level of participation of your viewers and, in some cases, the effectiveness of your speakers.
 If you have hosted virtual events before, there’s a high chance that you have a multilingual audience.
 For instance, more than 35 million adults in the USA are ESL (English as a Second Languages) speakers – in other words, their native language is not English.
-Attending a virtual event in English can prevent them from understanding the topic correctly or following the panelists’ discussion.
+Attending a virtual event in English can prevent them from understanding the topic correctly or following the panellists’ discussion.

 Hosts tend to choose speakers as per their ability to communicate well in English.
 Consequently, certain speakers who might have in-depth knowledge about the event’s topic but don’t possess good spoken English skills don’t get an opportunity to speak very often.

 Adding subtitles can solve both these issues.
 Some virtual event platforms or software let you add a variable at the beginning of the event, which helps the participants choose a language preference.
 As per their choice, the platform or software shows them the subtitles for their language.

 2. Accessibility for Deaf or Hard of Hearing (DHH) participants